 Energy drink connoisseurs were sure eager to get their hands on Ultra Red!

 It seems like Monster is following Red Bull’s lead and creating a silver (zero), a blue, and an Ultra Red.
 Zero is citrus, Blue is berry, Red is cranberry.

-While there has been debate in our comments as to what the flavor of Ultra Red is, I definite taste Cranberry, but with some other berry flavor thrown in to mellow out the tartness of the cranberry.
+While there has been much debate among energy drink enthusiasts as to what the flavor of Ultra Red is, I definitely taste Cranberry, but with some other berry flavor thrown in to mellow out the tartness of the cranberry.

 The ingredients to look much like this: